AdobeDocs/document-cloud-learn.en/help/sign/admin/intro-admin-overview.md

 ![Sign Administrators Image](../assets/Hero-Admin.png)

 Learn about adding users to your account, setting up groups, sharing access, and setting up a workflow, external archive, and shared events and alerts.
 These tutorials are designed for administrators who are past the installation phase, and are ready to start administering Acrobat Sign.
-The Advanced Tasks cover topics that expand past the admin set up portion and move into defining global settings, account access and sharing, and text tagging.
+The Advanced Tasks cover topics that expand past the admin setup and move into defining global settings, account access and sharing, and text tagging.

 ## Getting started